Don't have an account?Sign up free

 All transactions on The Exhibit are processed in New Zealand dollars (NZD) as we are a New Zealand based company.
 If the currency of the bank account you have nominated to receive your pay-outs, is in a currency other than NZD, a currency conversion will take place from NZD into your local currency.
 If such a currency conversion takes place, you will incur a foreign currency conversion fee of approximately 2% of your pay-out amount.
 Currency conversion is handled automatically by Stripe at the time of the transaction, using their floating exchange rate.

-Exhibitors may be required to pay the following types of fees when they edit the sales status of an artwork in an open exhibition or close an open exhibition prior to the closing date defined during exhibition set-up.
-These fees will be charged to your credit or debit card at time of incurring them and prior to the sales status change taking effect.
+Exhibitors may be required to pay the following type of fee.
+This fee will be charged to your credit or debit card at time of incurring the fee.

 Any action by an Exhibitor to avoid paying a fee is considered fee avoidance and is strictly prohibited by The Exhibit.
 This includes, for example, encouraging buyers to purchase an artwork exhibited on The Exhibit through another venue.
 A transaction initiated on The Exhibit may not be completed off The Exhibit during your ‘open exhibition’ dates.
 The price stated in each listing description must be an accurate representation of the sale.
 Exhibitors may not charge excessive shipping fees.
 Exhibitors may not alter the artwork's price after a sale for the purpose of avoiding The Exhibit transaction fees, misrepresent the artwork’s location, or use another user's account without permission.